Bizboard/arva-js/esdoc-res/tutorial.md

 # The bigger picture

-We will continue to improve arva JS in all aspects, including performance, UX possibilities and code brevity.
+We will continue to improve Arva JS in every aspect, including performance, UX possibilities and code brevity.
 It's a framework that is going to be frequently revised and evaluated for its goals.

 Arva JS is sometimes referred to as *Arva foundation* or *Arva engine* and is a part of a bigger scheme of making